Numinous

 If you look to your left you see rising mountains.

-If you look to your right you see the road to town.
+If you look to your right you see the path to town.

-weight of my chest.
-I stopped at the creek
+of my chest.
+I threw rocks into the creek,

 That year was the before and after –